 - What monetary and non-monetary incentives can be considered to attract and retain CDL drivers?

 These preliminary questions should be answered in discussions with the appropriate stakeholders as soon as possible.
 It is important to reiterate that much of what the transportation department will need to do should directly align with how the district will respond to all federal, state, and local guidance.
 However, it is also important to recognize the areas that are unique to the transportation department, the requirements that are governed by federal and state transportation authorities, and the specific guidelines and/or policies that will need to be developed to directly support the transportation department in its planning activities.

-For a more extensive list of questions and our full COVID Decision-Making Framework tool, please visit our COVID Services tab at the top of this page.
+For an extensive list of questions and to learn more about our full COVID Decision-Making Framework tool, please visit our COVID Services page.